dosco/graphjin/README.md

 We can get the JWT token either from the `authorization` header where we expect it to be a `bearer` token or if `cookie` is specified then we look there.

-For verified either a `secret` or a public key (ecdsa or rsa) is required.
+For validation a `secret` or a public key (ecdsa or rsa) is required.
 When using public keys they have to be in a PEM format file.

-## Deployment
+## Deploying Super Graph

 How do I deploy the Super Graph service with my existing rails app?
 You have several options here.
 Esentially you need to ensure your app's session cookie will be passed to this service.